Trustpilot

 • Airlines tend to have sales at certain times throughout the year so try to take advantage of that.

 • Antigua's low season is from June-November.
 Flights are generally cheaper during this time, especially if booking outside the school holiday periods.
 There are plenty of economy options for flights from London to Antigua with British Airways for under £600 return.
-Click on the link to have a look.
+Click on the link to browse.

-• Try to have flexibility with your dates when booking as some days offer cheaper flights than others.
-I have often found that outbound flights to Antigua from London have been cheaper on a Monday, Thursday or Sunday.
+• Try to be a little flexibility with your dates at the time of booking as some days offer cheaper flights than others.
+I have often found outbound flights to Antigua from London have been cheaper on a Monday, Thursday or Sunday.

 • Sign up to become a member of a reward program with your preferred airline.
 British Airways Executive Club, for example, is free to join and suggests multiple ways to accrue Avios, their reward points.
 These can be offset against flight prices at the time of booking, further reducing the total cost.